felipemarinho97/dev-spaces/BOOTSTRAP_v2.md

 # Creating a DevSpace

-This document describes how to bootstrap a Dev Space using the command `dev-spaces bootstrap-v2`.
+This document describes how to bootstrap a Dev Space using the command `dev-spaces create`.
 This new version has a better approach on creating the environment because it's more generic and it's easier to manage.
 Also, it's much more faster (just take few seconds to bootstap a space) than the previous version.

 ## Instance Profile